get ready for the

 Artist's paintings are covered by the same copyright laws.

-Choose your painting media (watercolor, oils or acrylics).
+Choose your painting media (watercolor, oils or acrylics) and the brushes suited to your media.

 Professional artist grade